chazzka/clanekforest/clanek.md

  4. The input observations are only used to detect leaves.

+- [ ] TODO: what is ending condition?

 ##### Basis step
 The only root vertex $r$ is a trivial binary tree $T_0$ with vertices $V_0 = \{r\}$ and edges $E_0 = \emptyset$, i.e.